PascalG02/AutoExpose/README.md

-This folder stores the different workflows/GitHub actions used in the SQL Deployment Project.
+This repo stores the different workflows/GitHub actions used in the SQL Deployment Project.

 PHASE 1 - Auto Deploy SQL script to create a database , a table and insert values.
 Make use of a tunnel service and create a user to log remotely.